AlbertLanne/My-advanced-REST-API-NODEJS/readme.md

 ---

-### This repo is a training of API REST with express and body parser for my diploma project of  Higher Technical Certificate (BTS).
+#### This repo is a training of API REST with express and body parser for my diploma project of  Higher Technical Certificate (BTS).

+---

+> On the newbranchXamp you can find a wait to communicate with xamp server and CUDR

 ---